 If you are coming from South Africa you will need a visa.
 From most other English speaking countries you will not.

 Anyone who is reasonably fit would not have any problem on our tours.
-You will need to be able to walk up to three miles a day, be able to stay on your feet for hours at a time and manage steep inclines and steps on our visits to hill towns.
+You will need to be able to walk up to three miles a day, be able to stay on your feet for hours at a time and manage inclines and steps on our visits to hill towns.
 The important consideration is that everyone is able to keep up and not slow the group down.
 Our tours are not suited for anyone with mobility, knee, back or heart problems.
 For more specific information click the Activity Level button at the top of our itinerary pages.

 We accept Visa, Master Card and American Express online.
 You can also make payments via bank wire, direct deposit and check in US dollars.

 The pace of our tours is relaxed, but active.
 Most of our morning departures are at 8:30, some as late as 9.
 Breakfast at the hotels begins at 7 or 7:30.
 There is a balance between group activity and free time for personal explorations.
-You’ll have some mornings or afternoons free.
+You’ll have some afternoons free.
 About half of your evenings are on your own.

 Gratuities for local guides and meals are included in your tour package.
 We suggest moderate tipping for your tour manager and driver – this is entirely discretionary.